Bug Report #4638

 JMeter otherwise, shows a good result around 89 reqs/sec: http://pastebin.com/raw.php?i=TgAUqKVK

-#14 Updated by Dominik Chvila over 1 year ago
+#14 Updated by Dominik Chvila almost 2 years ago

 I just updated to K3.3 and noticed a strange behavior with '->send_headers(TRUE)'.